jina-ai/examples/fashion-example-query/README.md

 d.tags.update({'label': get_mapped_label(label_int)})
 ```
 This is where you could tweak the code if you would like to see only one category.
-For example if you would like to see only Pullovers, you could do something like this
+For example if you would like to see only pullovers, you could do something like this

 ![alt text](.github/images/filter.png "Results")